conradoqg/naivecoin/README.md

 |POST|/miner/mine|Mine a new block|

 #### Characteristics and features
-Not all components in this implementation follows the complete list of requirements for a secure and scalable cryptocurrency.
-Inside the source-code, you can find comments with `INFO:` that describes what parts could be improved (and how) and what technics were used to solve that specific challenge.
+Not all components in this implementation follow the complete list of requirements for a secure and scalable cryptocurrency.
+Inside the source-code, you can find comments with `INFO:` that describes what parts could be improved (and how) and what techniques were used to solve that specific challenge.

 ##### Blockchain

-The blockchain holds two pieces of information, the block list (linked list), and the transactions list (hash map).
+The blockchain holds two pieces of information, the block list (a linked list), and the transaction list (a hash map).

-It is responsible for:
+It's responsible for:
 * Verification of arriving blocks;
 * Verification of arriving transactions;
 * Synchronization of the transaction list;